Illumina/strelka/docs/userGuide/README.md

-In all cases, strelka starts with a preliminary step to estimate various genomic or regional statistics from the input alignments, including the sequence depth distribution and sequence error patterns.
+In all cases, strelka starts with a preliminary step to estimate various genomic or regional statistics from the input alignments, including the sequence depth distribution and, for germline analysis, a detailed analysis of indel error rates for each input sample.
 This is followed by segmenting of the genome for parallel processing, where within each segment all input samples are jointly analyzed to identify candidate alleles, realign all input reads, analyze reads to make model specific variant inferences, then compute properties of each variant used to apply filters or empirically recalibrate confidence that each variant represents a germline or somatic variant in the input sample(s).
 Finally, all parallel segment results are joined to produce Strelka's final variant output.

+Strelka's germline calling model employs a haplotype representation to improve variant call quality and provide short-range read backed phasing of all variants.
+The haplotype idenfiication method uses both a fast k-mer ranking approach for simple loci and local assembly for more complex or repetitive regions.

 ## Capabilities

-Strelka is capable of detecting SNVs and indels up to a predefined maximum size, currently defaulting to 50 or less.
-Indels are detected from several sources, including indels placed by the read mapper (or other sources) into the input alignments, indels detected by Strelka from the assembly of an active region, and candidate indel VCFs provided as input from an external SV/indel caller.
-For all strelka workflows, it is a recommended best practice to provide indel candidates from the [Manta SV and indel caller][manta], as outlined in the suggested configuration steps below.
+Strelka is capable of detecting SNVs and indels up to a predefined maximum size, currently defaulting to 50 bases or less.
+Indels are detected from several sources, including indels present in the input read alignments, indels detected by Strelka from the assembly of an active region, and candidate indel VCFs provided as input from an external SV/indel caller or population database.
+For somatic variant calling, it is a recommended best practice to provide indel candidates from the [Manta SV and indel caller][manta], as outlined in the suggested configuration steps below.